eth-p/uni-chip8/docs/project/Product-Document.md

 ### Windows Environment Requirements

+#### Tentative

+SCT for Windows is in progress.
+When complete, developers will no longer require Windows Subsystem for Linux.

+#### Current

 To faciliate development consistency, we ask that all developers on Windows 10 enable [*Windows Subsystem for Linux.*](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 Windows Subsystem for Linux allows Windows to run a bash terminal without having to operate an entire virtual machine.